Chasing dreams: the difference a little help can make in shaping a child’s future

 She is in the second year of her apprenticeship training in tailoring.

-Upon realising that Bernice, who was sixteen years at the time, was at the risk of going back into child labour, the CCPC worked with ICI and her parents to ensure that the necessary measures were taken for her was to be fully taken out of the risk situation.
+Upon realising that Bernice, who was sixteen years old at the time, was at the risk of going back into child labour, the CCPC worked with ICI and her parents to ensure that the risk of her falling back into child labour was completely removed.

-She was supported to enrol with a master trainer.
+She was supported to enroll with a master trainer.
 Now, she is among those who chase their dreams and strive for a better future.

 According to Bernice;